 How will this all play out?

 If you are traveling to consult with Dr. Sternberg the office staff will arrange a visit a day or so before your scheduled surgical procedure.
-The procedure is an outpatient operation, and you should arrange comfortable accommodations in San Francisco proper (or Manhattan if scheduling there).
+The procedure is an outpatient operation, and you should arrange comfortable accommodations in San Francisco proper.
 Staying farther away is not advised as a long car ride immediately after surgery can lead to discomfort and increase your chance of having postoperative complications.
 In addition, Dr. Sternberg will want to meet with you and the person helping you with the drain on the day following surgery.
 So, staying close by is really important.
-Excellent hotel accommodations are available in San Francisco and Manhattan.
+Excellent hotel accommodations are available in San Francisco.
 Airbnb is another excellent option.

 Be Careful When in San Francisco